cert-manager/website/content/docs/installation/compatibility.md

 **Problem**: GKE Autopilot does not allow modifications to the `kube-system`-namespace.

+Historically we've used the `kube-system` namespace to prevent multiple installations of cert-manager in the same cluster.

 Installing cert-manager in these environments with default configuration can cause issues with bootstrapping.
 Some signals are: